Guidance

 6. Service user access and portability

-We provide users with copies of personal information on request, in a standard electronic format.
-Users can move and remove their personal information within the limits set by data processing laws.
+We provide users with copies of their personal information in response to a subject access request, in a standard electronic format.
+Users can then move their personal information to another location and remove it from GOV.UK One Login.

 7. Certification